uptech/engineering/README.md

 If on the other hand you have images/files that are shared across multiple pages you can put them in the top level `static` folder.
 Try and have some useful naming and organization there though.

+Images should be optimized using [ImageOptim](https://imageoptim.com/howto.html) before adding them to the git repository.

 ## Test Changes Locally

 Given that this repository is statically generator you will need to install the static site generator, [Zola][].
 Don't worry though it is a single binary with no dependencies.
 So it is as easy as the following.